skillcadet/blog/_posts/2024-10-01-cloud-init-k8s-node.md

 Here, we introduce the two apt sources so we can retrieve the necessary packages.

-> There are alternate ways to [specify apt sources](https://blog.skillcadet.com/extras/cloud-init-by-keyserver.html) include the PGP keys directly.
+> There are alternate ways to [specify apt sources](https://blog.skillcadet.com/extras/cloud-init-by-keyserver.html) instead of including the PGP keys directly.

 ### Add required packages
 ```
-package-update: true
 packages:
   - curl
   - gnupg2
   - software-properties-common
   - apt-transport-https
-  - ca-certificate
+  - ca-certificates
   - containerd.io
   - kubeadm
   - kubelet
   - kubectl
   - fail2ban
 ```

-Technically, `package-update: true` doesn't need to be called as, the packages stanza means it will run automatically, it's included here for clarity and to make sure it's run AFTER we added our repositories.

 ### Fail2ban
 All the packages above are consistent with most tutorials, with the expection of [fail2ban](https://github.com/fail2ban/fail2ban).
 This is added since we need to have an SSH port open to manage our system.